oddbird/oddleventy/README.md

 ### Install Node and Yarn

-We recommend using [nvm](https://github.com/nvm-sh/nvm) for node version management.
-[Install it](https://github.com/nvm-sh/nvm#installation-and-update) if necessary, then run `nvm install` (once per active shell) to use the correct version of node for OddSite development.
+We recommend using [nvm](https://github.com/nvm-sh/nvm) for Node version management.
+[Install it](https://github.com/nvm-sh/nvm#installation-and-update) if necessary, then run `nvm install` (once per active shell) to use the correct version of Node for OddSite development.

-The correct [Yarn](https://yarnpkg.com/) version is included in the repo, and will be used automatically for any `yarn` command.
+The correct [Yarn](https://yarnpkg.com/) version is included with Node, and will be used automatically for any `yarn` command.
+To activate it, run `corepack enable` (once per local Node installation).

-To upgrade the node version used by OddSite, update the version number in these places and then run `nvm install` to upgrade:
+To upgrade the Node version used by OddSite, update the version number in these places and then run `nvm install` to upgrade:

 - `package.json` (`engines.node` field)
 - `.nvmrc`

-To upgrade the yarn version used by OddSite, update the version number in these places and then run `yarn set version <new-version>` to upgrade:
+To upgrade the yarn version used by OddSite, run `yarn set version latest` and then update the version range in `package.json` (`engines.yarn` field).

-- `package.json` (`engines.yarn` field)
-- `.yarnrc` (`yarn-path` line)

 ### Install dependencies